Food Hygiene & Safety

 What are High Risk Foods – Top 20 High Risk Foods

 Fighting bacterial parasites is an ongoing task for every food you create and serve.
-Kitchen cleanliness is an established standard that must be followed at all times, not only once in a while to check a box.
-You can avoid the spread of hazardous microorganisms with good hygiene practice and a dash of common sense.
+We should look at kitchen cleanliness as an established standard that must be followed at all times, not only once in a while to check a box.
+You can avoid the spread of hazardous microorganisms with good hygiene practices and a dash of common sense.
 But how can you maintain these things?
 The first question that comes up as relevant is, what are high risk foods?

 Foods that are high-risk are more likely to contain harmful bacteria and other disease-causing germs than low-risk foods.